RiemaLabs/modular-indexer-light/README.md

 | **Disk**     | 30 GB                    |
 | **Bandwidth**| Upload/Download 100 KB/s |

-### 2. Install Dependence
+### 2. Install Dependencies
 Light Indexer is built with Golang.
 You can run your own one by following the procedure below.
 `Go` version 1.22.0 is required for running the repository.
 Please visit the [Golang download Page](https://go.dev/doc/install) to get the latest Golang installed.

-Golang is easy to install all dependence.
+Golang makes it easy to install all dependencies.
 Fetch all required packages by simply running.
 ```Bash
 go mod tidy
 ```